 Students are recommended to attend lectures and classes and to prepare solutions to the seminar practice problems before attending seminar classes, even though the solutions do not have to be handed in.
-There are 2 homework sets to be handed in individually, at the practice class of weeks 7 and 9.
+There are 3 homework sets to be handed in groups of 2, at the beginning of theory class on the 4th Nov, 18th Nov and 2nd Dec.